DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 [^17_Lindsay_29]: Caitlin Roper,
     <http://www.wired.com/design/2014/02/how-to-create-good-online-dating-profile/>.

-[^17_Lindsay_30]: Amber McRobbie, ‘Post‐feminism and Popular Culture’, Feminist
+[^17_Lindsay_30]: Amber McRobbie, 'Post‐feminism and Popular Culture', *Feminist
-    Media Studies, 2004.
+    Media Studies*, 2004.

 [^17_Lindsay_31]: Oktrends,
     <http://blog.okcupid.com/index.php/your-race-affects-whether-people-write-you-back/>.

-[^17_Lindsay_32]: Sara Hill et al., ‘Courtship, Competition, and the Pursuit of
+[^17_Lindsay_32]: Sara Hill et al., 'Courtship, Competition, and the Pursuit of
-    Attractiveness: Mating Goals Facilitate Health-related Risk Taking and Strategic Risk Suppression in Women’, Personality and Social Psychology Bulletin, 2011.
+    Attractiveness: Mating Goals Facilitate Health-related Risk Taking and Strategic Risk Suppression in Women', *Personality and Social Psychology Bulletin*, 2011.

-[^17_Lindsay_33]: Jaron Lanier Lanier, J. You are not a Gadget: A Manifesto,
+[^17_Lindsay_33]: Jaron Lanier, *You are not a Gadget: A Manifesto*,
     Vintage Press, New York: 2010.

-[^17_Lindsay_34]: Joseph Walther, ‘Computer-mediated Communication Impersonal,
+[^17_Lindsay_34]: Joseph Walther, 'Computer-mediated Communication Impersonal,
-    Interpersonal, and Hyperpersonal Interaction’, Communication
+    Interpersonal, and Hyperpersonal Interaction', Communication
     Research 23.1 (1996): 3-43.

 [^17_Lindsay_35]: Sherry Turkle, Alone Together: Why We Expect More from Technology
     and Less from Each Other, Yew York: Basic Books, 2011.

-# Media’s Effect on Online Dating Practices: Turkish TV Marriage Programs and Online Dating as a Medium
+# Media's Effect on Online Dating Practices: Turkish TV Marriage Programs and Online Dating as a Medium

 ### Enver Ozustun